maxearle/nas2/README.txt

 -Undo Function
 -Inspect data for a single event (Maybe easier to do after developing dataframe explorer) -Marginal distributions
 To extract events from baseline, first use the extractor GUI.
 For data cleanup use multi_filter, and if required use the assignment_checker to assign barcodes to events.
+An example trace (example_trace.tdms) is provided for testing the software.
 """